 The Millers in 1920: Lee, Erik, Theodore, Florence and John.
 With the onset of the flapper age, 13-year-old Lee swiftly bobbed her hair to match the oncoming decade’s new style.

 In the cold spring of 1925, Lee Miller joined by her father boards the ship that will take her to Paris to study.
 Hopes are that in Paris she will find and develop the talented skill to express her artistic temperament.

-Marie Rambert (1888-1982) was a prominent dance teacher in British Ballet.
-She is pictured here in the late 1940’s with students.
+FAMOUS INSTRUCTOR: Marie Rambert (1888-1982) was a prominent dance teacher in British Ballet.
+She is pictured here in the late 1940’s with her students.
 Rambert founded the Rambert Dance Company which is active today.

 The Dream is a one-act ballet adapted from Shakespeare created in 1964 for the Royal Ballet.
 Depicted is elegant Oberon, king of the forest fairies, in a later production.

 With music by Pyotr Ilyich Tchaikovsky (1840-1893) and first performed in 1965, Onegin is one of the most popular story ballets for audiences to watch and for dancers to aspire to perform in.
 His ballet masterpiece, Onegin was created by John Cranko (1927-1973).
 The lead roles of Tatiana and Onegin, and Olga and Lensky, are finely drawn characters who tell a story of love and tragedy through a series of intricate and diverse dance sequences.